Calmella gaditana (Cervera, Garcia-Gomez, & Garcia, 1987)

 - Piseinotecus gaditanus Cervera, García-Gómez & García, 1987 (original)

 The maximum length of the species is 11 mm, although in general the specimens measure between 5 and 8 mm in length.
-The body is elongated and narrow, white hyaline with two reddish areas very apparent on the head that correspond to the jaws seen by transparency.
-Oral tentacles and rhinophores also white hyaline but may have some opaque white spots near their end.
+The body is elongated and narrow, coloured hyaline white with two reddish areas very apparent on the head that correspond to the jaws seen by transparency.
+Oral tentacles and rhinophores are also hyaline white but may have some opaque white spots near their end.
 The rhinophores are smooth.
 There are 5 to 7 groups of ceratas on each side of the body, which contain up to 17 ceratas in the oldest group of the largest specimens, in the other groups the number of ceratas decreases towards the tail.
 The ceratas of each group come out of a common basal peduncle.
-The ceratas are relatively short and somewhat fusiform, in their interior the digestive gland of reddish or dark brown color; in the ceratas there are numerous opaque and irregular white spots that form something of relief on the surface of the cerata.
-The apex of the cerata is white hyaline.
+The ceratas are relatively short and somewhat fusiform shaped, the reddish or dark brown digestive gland is visible inside; in the ceratas there are numerous opaque and irregular white spots forming a light embossing on the surface of the cerata.
+The apex of the cerata is hyaline white.
 The propodial tentacles are short and hooked.

-The specimens from Cádiz live under stones in the intertidal zone while those from Arcachon were collected in the infralittoral, up to 14 m deep.
-In Catalonia, it is found in rocky walls with low light and abundance of algae and hydrozoans.
-The spawn is a corrugated cord about 5 mm long and 0.15 mm wide with white eggs inside oval capsules (Cervera et al., 1986), which is generally deposited on hydrate colonies such as Eudendrium (González-Duarte et al. 2008).
+The specimens from Cádiz (Spain) live under stones in the intertidal zone while those from Arcachon were collected in the infralittoral, up to 14 m deep.
+In Catalonia (Spain), they are found in shaded rocky walls with abundance of algae and hydrozoans.
+The spawn is a corrugated cord about 5 mm long and 0.15 mm wide with white eggs inside oval capsules (Cervera et al., 1986), which is generally laid on hydrarian colonies such as Eudendrium (González-Duarte et al. 2008).

 - Calmella.
 In 1910 Eliot creates the genus Calmella from the genus name Calma, of which this word is diminutive.
 According to the Celtic historian Peter Berresford Ellis, Calma is one of the sons of Carmán, a Greek warrior goddess who devastated Ireland with her three ferocious sons: Calma (Brave), Dubh (Black) and Olc (Evil).
 Eventually they were defeated by the Tuatha Dé Danaan, after which Carmán died in an unpleasant way.